 TIP #1: Choose a topic you enjoy or that fills a practical need so that you do not lose interest and motivation as the research progresses.
 Discuss your topic ideas with professors, classmates, and others who will give you constructive feedback.

-TIP #2: Work with your advisor to schedule regular meetings.
-You will be accountable for completing certain tasks by those meeting dates, and your advisor can plan his/her time to read and give you a timely response.
+TIP #2: Work with your director to schedule regular meetings.
+You will be accountable for completing certain tasks by those meeting dates, and your director can plan his/her time to read and give you a timely response.

 TIP #3: Set a realistic research/writing schedule given your other obligations and STICK TO IT.
 Start writing BEFORE you finish researching.
 The research will continue as you write.
 If you want a customized research paper planner, try this timeline tool from Baylor: http://planner.bulibtools.net/.

 TIP #4: Before you type your first word, have a backup plan in place.
 Be sure to save the thesis in at least two places every time you edit your work, preferably one on-site and one off-site.
 Suggestions for backing up your work:

 TIP #5: Organize your sources as you go.
 Whether in print or electronic format, have a system in place to keep track of all sources, notes, drafts, etc. Take good notes, clearly distinguishing what are quotes, paraphrasing, and your own thoughts, so that you do not inadvertently plagiarize.
 Click here for more Tips to Avoid Plagiarism.

 Relatedly, use a consistent naming convention when saving different versions: ch1_v1, ch1_v2 or thesis02.10.19, thesis02.17.19, etc. You might like to see how your thought and writing progress over time.
 Or you may regret having deleted something!